How to create a profit and loss statement for small businesses

 Does your business make or lose money?
-If you need to know the answer, tracking your small business's financial progress through a profit and loss (P&L) statement may be the answer to how your business is doing financially.
+Tracking your small business's financial progress through a profit and loss (P&L) statement may be the answer to determine how your business is doing financially.

-A profit and loss statement allows you to determine if your company is profitable and growing or if, on the other hand, it is losing money, and you need to make changes.
-In this guide, we will first define the main components of a profit and loss statement, then how to create your P&L step by step, and how you can use your report to assess your company's financial health.
+A profit and loss statement allows you to determine if your company is profitable and growing or if, on the other hand, it is losing money and you need to take some action.
+In this guide, we will first define the main components of a profit and loss statement, how to create your P&L step by step, and how you can use your report to assess your company's financial health.

 So don't wait any longer; get complete control of your business finances!